+Preliminary HSC

-Preliminary HSC Involves the study of innovation and emerging Involves both theory and practical work in technologies, including a case study (20%) of an designing and producing.
-This includes the study innovation and the study of designing and of design theory and practice, design processes, producing including a Major Design Project.
-The factors affecting design and producing, design and project folio addresses three key areas: project production processes, technologies in industrial proposal and project management, project and commercial settings, environmental and development and realisation, and project social issues, creativity, collaborative design, evaluation. project analysis, marketing and research, management, using resources, communication, manufacturing and production, computer-based technologies, occupational health and safety, evaluation, and manipulation of materials, tools and techniques.
+Involves both theory and practical work in designing and producing.
+This includes the study of design theory and practice, design processes, factors affecting design and producing, design and production processes, technologies in industrial and commercial settings, environmental and social issues, creativity, collaborative design, project analysis, marketing and research, management, using resources, communication, manufacturing and production, computer-based technologies, occupational health and safety, evaluation, and manipulation of materials, tools and techniques.